vbetsch/seven-wonders/README.md

-# Seven Wonders Duel Edition
+# Seven Wonders Duel

+⚔️ Digital adaptation of the board game

 ## 🎮 Overview